-For the Amazon Mechanical Turk experiment, we will recruit users located in the United States.
-User demographics will be similar to the demographics of the overall Internet population in the United States.
-Around 57% of Mechanical Turk users are from the US, 55% were female, 66% have a college or advanced degree, and the average age of user was 31. (http://www.academia.edu/319290/Who_Are_the_Turkers_Worker_Demographics_In_Amazon_Mechanical_Turk) All participants will be over 18 years old.
-We will further screen based on ratings such as “Masters” status, previous number of tasks completed and the ratio of previous number of tasks approved.
-The exact qualifications asked for will vary from study to study, with the goal of keeping tasks accessible to workers who complete tasks in good faith.

-For in-person outside-of-the-lab experiments, we will recruit people in areas with a large flux of people (e.g. Frist campus center, coffee shops and malls) located within the United States.
-Participants from the following range will be recruited: 16-90 years old.
-The racial, ethnic, and gender characteristics of the recruited sample will approximate the demographics of the source population.

 Exclusion Criteria.
-Either one of the listed experimenters or a research assistant who has been trained by the PI will give persons who express an interest in participating an initial screening.
-This screening will ask the potential subject if he/she meets the basic inclusion/exclusion criteria.
-Participants may be excluded if they have: 1.
-Conditions or medications that interfere with normal vision, hearing, manual action, and hand-eye coordination; 2.
-Conditions or medications that interfere with normal mental functions such as motor function, planning or concentration, including a history of neurological or psychiatric illness; 3.
-Conditions in which the individual is either unwilling or unable to continue an fMRI experiment should the behavioral experiment be a prelude to an imaging study; 4.
-Conditions in which the participant is using psychoactive medications (including anxiolytic, sedative, or neuroleptic medication).
-5. Test scores on the battery of tests mentioned above.
-Individuals whose test scores are worse than two standard deviations from the average will be excluded.
-While these tests will constitute exclusion criteria for the study, the research staff will not be making any clinical diagnosis based on the results.
+No subjects who meet the inclusion criteria will be excluded from this study.

 Subject Recruitment.
 Student recruitment will be done through notices posted to university related use-net lists, flyers posted around campus, and the Princeton University subject pool.
 To expand the recruitment to include other community participants, notices on the Niv lab website, electronic bulletin boards, on local radio stations, and local newspaper advertisements may also be utilized.
 In experiments in which juice or water rewards are used, subjects may be asked to refrain from drinking for 2 hours to a maximum of 4 hours (depending on the season) prior to the experiment.
 In experiments in which pictorial food rewards are used, subjects may be asked to refrain from eating for a maximum of 5 hours prior to the experiment.
 In experiments where participants 60 and older will be recruited, outreach efforts will extend to local social and community centers, as well as other pertinent organizations (e.g. the Community Auditing Program).
 Recruitment for this age group may also include posting flyers outside campus in public places of interest.
 For the Amazon Mechanical Turk experiment, subjects will be recruited entirely through Amazon.